jeremyjturner/aqua-aws/terraform/README.md

 jeremyturner: aws --profile aquacsp s3 ls s3://jturner-terraform-state
 jeremyturner:
 ```
-Put the bucket name that you created in the file `aquacsp-infrastructure.config`.
-For my example, the contents of `aquacsp-infrastructure.config` will look like this when I use the Tokyo (ap-northeast-1) region:
+Put the bucket name that you created in the file `provider.tf`.
+For my example, the contents of `provider.tf` will look like this when I use the Tokyo (ap-northeast-1) region:

 ```
-key="aquacsp/aquacsp-infrastructure.tfstate"
-bucket="jturner-terraform-state"
-region="ap-northeast-1"
+provider aws {
+  region = "ap-northeast-1"
+  # Your AWS credential profile
+  profile = "aquacsp"
+}

+terraform {
+  backend "s3" {
+    # Replace this with your premade S3 bucket for Terraform statefiles!
+    bucket  = "jturner-terraform-state"
+    region  = "ap-northeast-1"
+    profile = "aquacsp"
+    # Make sure to use a unique key so your state file folders can easily be referenced.
+    key     = "aquacsp/terraform.tfstate"
+    # Replace this with your DynamoDB table name if you are using state locking
+    # dynamodb_table = "your-security-terraform-state-lock"
+    # encrypt        = true
+  }
+}
 ```
+Make sure that you use ***your*** values for `profile` and `bucket`.
+For the `key` value, you can keep as is unless of course you are already using that key in the same S3 bucket.

 ## EC2 Key Pair